StackTipsLab/custom-calendar-view/README.md

 </com.stacktips.view.CustomCalendarView>
 ```

-Let us now, initialize the calendar view to control the various other appearance and behavior of
+Let us now initialize the calendar view to control the various other appearances and behavior of
 calendar using the following methods.

 ```java